Virtual-Knitting-Crochet/codeofconduct/README.md

 ### Men

 The crafting community tends to skew towards white, cis, upper-middle class women.
-So, although not classically thought of as a marginalised group, men can sometimes feel unwelcome in crafting spaces.
-This can be especially true for men in marginalised groups.
+So although not classically thought of as a marginalised group, men can sometimes feel unwelcome in crafting spaces.
+This can be especially true for men in other marginalised groups.
 All men are explicitly welcome here.

 ## Covid Denialism Will Not Be Tolerated